César Azpilicueta

-A youth product of Osasuna, Azpilicueta spent three seasons in La Liga before switching to Marseille, winning four major honours with the French club.
+A youth product of Osasuna, Azpilicueta spent three seasons in La Liga before switching to Marseille.
 In the summer of 2012, he moved to Chelsea, winning the Europa League in his first season and a domestic double two years later.
-He has made 500 appearances for Chelsea and is currently sixth on their list of all-time appearances; no other non-English person has played more times for the club.
-He captained Chelsea to win the Europa League in 2019, the Champions League in 2021 and the FIFA Club World Cup in 2021.
+He made over 500 appearances for the club and was sixth on their list of all-time appearances when he departed in 2023, with no other non-English person having played more times for them.
+Described as a Stamford Bridge 'legend', he captained Chelsea to 2018–19 UEFA Europa League, 2020–21 UEFA Champions League and 2021 FIFA Club World Cup victories.

 Azpilicueta earned 55 caps for Spain at youth level in all age groups, and represented the under-21s in two European Championships, winning the 2011 edition.
-He made his first appearance with the full side in 2013 and was selected for three World Cups as well as Euro 2016 and Euro 2020.
+He made his first appearance with the senior team in 2013 and was selected for 2014, 2018 and 2022 editions of the FIFA World Cup, as well as UEFA Euro 2016 and UEFA Euro 2020.

 Club career

 Osasuna

-A product of hometown club CA Osasuna's youth system, he made his La Liga debut on 8 April 2007 in a 0–2 away loss against Real Madrid, while still registered with the reserve team; he started his career as a forward then switched to midfielder and, throughout both his club and international career (senior and youth), appeared in several positions, including centre-back and central midfielder.
+A product of hometown club Osasuna's youth system, he made his La Liga debut on 8 April 2007 in a 0–2 away loss against Real Madrid, while still registered with the reserve team; he started his career as a forward then switched to midfielder and, throughout both his club and international career (senior and youth), appeared in several positions, including centre-back and central midfielder.

 In 2007–08, due to injuries in the main squad, Azpilicueta established himself as a first-team regular at the age of just 18, albeit as a right-back.
 He went on to retain this position for the following season, appearing in all but two league games.

 Marseille

-On 21 June 2010, French club Olympique de Marseille confirmed an agreement had been reached with Osasuna for the transfer of Azpilicueta, in a four-year contract for €7 million.
+On 21 June 2010, French club Marseille confirmed an agreement had been reached with Osasuna for the transfer of Azpilicueta, in a four-year contract for €7 million.
 A week later, the Navarrese confirmed the agreement, with the transfer fee possibly rising to as much as €9.5 million depending on appearances.
-In his UEFA Champions League debut he scored the match's only goal in a group stage home match against Spartak Moscow, though in his own net.
+On his UEFA Champions League debut, he scored the match's only goal in a group stage home match against Spartak Moscow, though it was into his own net.

-On 27 November 2010, in the early minutes of a 4–0 home win against Montpellier – which meant Marseille climbed to the top of the league – Azpilicueta ruptured the anterior cruciate ligaments in his left knee.
+On 27 November 2010, in the early minutes of a 4–0 home win against Montpellier – which meant Marseille climbed to the top of the league – Azpilicueta ruptured the anterior cruciate ligament in his left knee.
 He was sidelined for six months.
 On 13 May 2012, he scored his first and only Ligue 1 goal for Marseille in a 3–0 win over Auxerre.

-In August 2012, amid speculation of clubs showing interest in Azpilicueta, including Premier League club Chelsea, Marseille confirmed that he could leave, saying, "If Chelsea makes a fair offer for Azpi [Azpilicueta], we will let him leave."
-Despite his loyalty to Marseille, the player said he was willing to leave if his "departure can help Marseille's finances".
+In August 2012, amid speculation of clubs showing interest in Azpilicueta, including Premier League club Chelsea, Marseille confirmed that he could leave, saying: "If Chelsea makes a fair offer for Azpi [Azpilicueta], we will let him leave."
+Despite his loyalty to Marseille, the footballer said he was willing to leave if his "departure can help Marseille's finances".